BASIC: Origin

-John G. Kemeny was the math department chairman at Dartmouth College.
-Based largely on his reputation as an innovator in math teaching, in 1959 the school won an Alfred P. Sloan Foundation award for $500,000 to build a new department building.
+John G. Kemeny was the chairman of the Dartmouth College Mathematics Department.
+Based largely on his reputation as an innovator in math teaching, in 1959 the college won an Alfred P. Sloan Foundation award for $500,000 to build a new department building.
 Thomas E. Kurtz had joined the department in 1956, and from the 1960s Kemeny and Kurtz agreed on the need for programming literacy among students outside the traditional STEM fields.
 Kemeny later noted that "Our vision was that every student on campus should have access to a computer, and any faculty member should be able to use a computer in the classroom whenever appropriate.
 It was as simple as that."

 Kemeny and Kurtz had made two previous experiments with simplified languages, DARSIMCO (Dartmouth Simplified Code) and DOPE (Dartmouth Oversimplified Programming Experiment).
 These did not progress past a single freshman class.
 New experiments using Fortran and ALGOL followed, but Kurtz concluded these languages were too tricky for what they desired.
-As Kurtz noted, Fortran had numerous oddly-formed commands, notably an "almost impossible-to-memorize convention for specifying a loop: fortran.
+As Kurtz noted, Fortran had numerous oddly formed commands, notably an "almost impossible-to-memorize convention for specifying a loop: fortran.
 Is it '1, 10, 2' or '1, 2, 10', and is the comma after the line number required or not?"

 Moreover, the lack of any sort of immediate feedback was a key problem; the machines of the era used batch processing and took a long time to complete a run of a program.
 While Kurtz was visiting MIT, John McCarthy suggested that time-sharing offered a solution; a single machine could divide up its processing time among many users, giving them the illusion of having a (slow) computer to themselves.
 Small programs would return results in a few seconds.
 This led to increasing interest in a system using time-sharing and a new language specifically for use by non-STEM students.